AnotherZane/clyx/README.md

 ### Purpose of this project?

 This project was started by [@pepsi](https://github.com/pepsi) in 2019.
 It's purpose was to help learn some basics of programming languages by making a simple file upload web server.
-I tend to do the same.
+I plan to do the same.

 ### Some rules: